attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 1. You know how to check a number is prime or not.
 If you know it, doing the same for numbers from 1 to 100 is easy.

 2. If you have solved the problem using the first method above, please read about Sieve of Eratosthenes.
 It is a very efficient way to find all prime numbers upto n.
 And it is a common interview task to implement the same.
 Try and see if you can solve the program using that algorithm.

+## Day 4

+### Challenge 5

+Create a Stack class using arrays and ES6 class.

+Stack is an ordered data structure that supports two functions - push and pop.push adds an element to a stack, where pop remove from it.

+The adding and removal of elements take a special order.
+The last element added to a stack will be the first element to be removed from it, when called using push and pop respectively.

+Hints:You can use an array to represent the stack in your class.
+Then use the array push/pop or shift/unshift methods to get the element in or out of the array.